fapinheiro/jenkins-setup/opendj-ldap/Readme.md

 https://github.com/OpenIdentityPlatform/OpenDJ/wiki/Administration-Directory-Data

 # Build
-`Before building check The End of Line Sequence of the file in all *.sh files.
+`Before building check The End of Line Sequence of the file in all *.sh and *.ldif files.
 It must be LF, not CRLF.`

 docker image build -t fapinheiro/opendj-ldap:1.0.0 .